 We are generally recognised as leading within patents.
 We advise on patents and related knowhow and trade secrets both in contentious matters and commercial transactions, including assignments, licence agreements, R&D agreements and consortium agreements.
 Our experience in this area of the law spans across a number of industries, such as pharmaceuticals and other life sciences, the oil and gas industry, aquaculture and consumer goods.

 We advise on trademarks and brand protection in Norway.
-We have assisted household name brands with strategic advice and have represented them in litigation, helping them enforce their trademarks or defending them against allegations of trademark infringement.
+We have assisted holders of household name brands with strategic advice and have represented them in litigation, helping them enforce their trademarks or defending them against allegations of trademark infringement.
 We regularly assist clients in developing their brand through licence agreements, distribution agreements, co-branding agreements and franchising.
-We offer Trademark registration and portfolio management services under the brand GR Trademarks.
+We offer Trademark registration and portfolio management services in our GR Trademarks department.

 Sometimes IP protection is not available, or the proprietor of valuable technical or commercial information decides to keep it secret instead of relying on IP protection, typically patent protection.
-In either case, care should be taken to devise a viable strategy to maintain secrecy.
+In either case, care should be taken to devise a viable strategy to maintain secrecy and uphold legal protection for trade secrets.
 We have experience developing such strategies, and litigating agreements and statutory rights to the protection of trade secrets.